 Additional topics specific to the viewpoint

-RASDS provides a notation for the representation of Functional, Communications, Physical and Deployment viewpoints of a space domain reference architecture.
+RASDS provides a conceptual framework for describing architectures and a simple notation for the representation of Functional, Communications, Physical and Deployment viewpoints of a space domain reference architecture.
 This is extended through the use of simplified UML class diagrams to represent the associated information models, and a tabular presentation of identified end-to-end services.
 Specific extensions to RASDS have also been used to enable the representation of data and services in the Functional viewpoint.
 A summary of the graphical notations used for the representation of the ASL Reference Architecture in this document is given in §3.3.

 The ASL Reference Architecture is focussed on the representation of the Application and Support Layer, rather than on the lower layers of the communications protocol stack.
-Where communications are deployed over space links, then the Communications viewpoint builds upon the RASDS models contained in the CCSDS Space Communications Cross Support Architecture Description Document (SCCS ADD) [RDx] that define the communication protocol stacks for point-to-point “ABA” space links and Space System Internet (SSI) deployment cases.
+Where communications are deployed over space links, then the Communications viewpoint builds upon the RASDS models contained in the CCSDS Space Communications Cross Support Architecture Description Document (SCCS ADD) [RDx] that define the services, information models, communication protocol stacks, and deployment views for point-to-point “ABA” space links and Space System Internet (SSI) deployment cases.
+The focus in these documents is on interoperable and cross supported communications, end-to-end, and the applications details are typically abstracted away.

 From an ASL perspective, communications may also be deployed within a spacecraft and over terrestrial networks.
+The on-board environment is often highly resource constrained and often requires specialized link layer protocols and real-time services.
 More detail on these deployment use cases from a communications perspective is given in §3.4.

 The kinds of service level agreements and access management arrangements that might be needed in multi-mission and multi-agency cross support and interoperability environments is discussed in §3.5.

-Strategies that might be employed in the transition from ABA to SSI style deployments and from ground-only Mission Operations Services (MOS) to those deployed in flight, together with the issues that may be encountered are discussed in §3.6.
+Strategies that might be employed in the transition from ABA to SSI style deployments and from ground-only Mission Operations Services (MOS) to services that may be deployed in flight, together with the issues that may be encountered are discussed in §3.6.

 Seven Views of System Architecture